ridgeworks/pPEGpl/docs/pPEG_API_Guide.md

 ### Compiling *pPEG* Grammars

 "Compiling" maps the source for a *pPEG* grammar into a parser that recognizes text input in the language specified by the grammar.
 This is done using the predicate `peg_compile/2` which takes as arguments a string containing the grammar source, and a grammar term to be used in subsequent parsing operations. (`peg_compile/3` takes an additional argument specifying a list of options as discussed below.)
 If the grammar term is a variable, it is unified with the grammar term produced by compiling the source.
-If it is an atom, it will be used as a name that can subsequently used to lookup such a grammar term when required by the parser.
+If it is an atom, it will be used as a name that can subsequently used to lookup such a grammar term when required by the parser; the name `pPEG` is reserved for the `pPEG` grammar, which is used to compile other grammars.
 (It's stored  by the `pPEG` module in a global variable as a side effect of the compile.)
 Here are the two options using the CSV grammar previously defined:
 ```
 ?- csv_grammar(CSV), peg_compile(CSV,CSVG).
 CSV = "CSV     = Hdr Row+\nHdr     = Row\nRow     = field (',' field)* '\\r'? '\\n'\nfield   = _string / _text / ''\n\n_text   = ~[,\\n\\r]+\n_string = '\"' (~[\"] / '\"\"')* '\"'\n",